Great Smoky Mountains-the Most Visited National Park in the United States

 The weather can change frequently and quite suddenly.
 When visiting the park be prepared for weather changes.
 Wear layers of clothes that can be added or removed as needed.
 Higher elevations in the park are cooler than lower elevations.
 Dense tree cover or north facing areas not getting sun can be much cooler than other areas.
 Always have rain gear due to the different elevations encountered thru out the park.
 It can be foggy or raining on top of a mountain while clearer conditions are at the base.
 Mild days and cool nights are typical weather for spring and fall.
 The summer season can bed warm and humid in the day and cool at night.
 The winter season can be quite cold with snow and ice at higher elevations.

-A few safety tips should be followed while enjoying the Great Smokey Mountains National Park.
+A few safety tips should be followed while enjoying the Great Smoky Mountains National Park.
 Do not feed the bears.
 Keep your distance from bears and back away slowly if you come across a bear.
 Stay on the trails and do not wander off into the forest.
 Be careful around water.
 The water in the streams and rivers can be contaminated with impurities and parasites causing gastric problems.
 Rocks and timbers in or near water can be slippery causing falls and injury.
 Do not swim in the water, hidden rocks beneath the surface can cause injury.
 Dress in layers and carry rain gear.
 Know park regulations.

 Map and Location of the Great Smoky Mountains